CartoDB/mobile-sdk/doc/getting_started.md

     **Tip:** You can retrieve some free samples from [Nutiteq's NHL sample page](https://github.com/nutiteq/hellomap3d/wiki/NML-model-samples).

-    If you have own model as Collada DAE (or KMZ) format, then you would need **Carto Mobile 3D converter tools** to convert it to NML, so it can be used in mobile.
+    If you have own model as Collada DAE (or KMZ) format, then you would need **CARTO Mobile 3D converter tools** to convert it to NML, so it can be used in mobile.
 Please [contact us](mailto:sales@carto.com) for more information.

 2. Adjust the file size of the 3D object for rendering